 Our aim is to create an environment where colleagues feel comfortable in bringing their whole self to work, where everyone is treated equally, empowered to thrive, and together we achieve our vision of improving life through water.

 We believe that equality, diversity and inclusion is good for business.
 By bringing together people with a wide range of thinking, experience, background and skills we can be more creative and innovative with a better understanding of the importance of water to all our lives.
 Encouraging diversity of thought helps us to avoid ‘group think’, leading to better decision making and minimising risk.

 We know how important this is to each one of us.
 Our recent People Survey 2021 showed that 90% of our people agreed that Ofwat respects our individual differences.
 Our Equality, Diversity and Inclusion strategy, Being Ourselves, sets out how we are working to make sure Ofwat is a place where we can all be ourselves and reflect the communities we serve.

 "Our strategy is clear – we have a key part to play in delivering public value and encouraging corporate social responsibility across the sector.
 To do this, we must ensure that Ofwat and the sector reflect the communities they serve – that is, they must be equal, diverse and inclusive.
 We must be the change we wish to see in the sector”

 How we organise ourselves

-We each belong to a resource pool, which is made up of people with similar skills.
-Our six resource pools are
+We each belong to a cluster, which is made up of people with similar skills.
+Our clusters are:

-People from different resource pools collaborate in project teams, so that each of our projects has the right resources and set of skills.
-The diagram below shows how this works on a day-to-day basis.
+People from different clusters collaborate in project teams, so that each of our projects has the right resources and set of skills.